 Pinball Machine Buying Guide

 If you’re reading this pinball machine buying guide, it means one thing, you’re in the market for a pinball machine.
 This article will try and help you make the decision on whether you’re ready for one, what to buy, and how much to spend.
+If you’re looking to buy a brand new machine, please go to my updated article here:

-First things first, are you ready to own a pinball machine?
-Unlike video games, pinball machines have a lot of moving parts and electronics, and the more you play them the more likely that you’ll eventually have to repair something.
-Most repairs are pretty simple, but if you’re not comfortable with a soldering iron it would be best to make sure that you have a repair person within a reasonable distance.
 Common repairs usually involve wires breaking off switches, replacing old rubbers, replacing light bulbs, etc. When I bought my first game, I didn’t know anything about repairing games.
 I played that game over and over again until one day one of the targets no longer worked.
 I was a little petrified with fear, now I have to open it up?
 Luckily I got over that and opened it up, spotted the problem right away, broken wire on the target.
 Soldered it back to the right spot, and wallah, all fixed.
 This is an example of something you might run into.

 What game to buy?

 Just a word of caution when it comes to the ratings, they are merely a guideline to what is popular.
 Just because one game is rated #1 and another is rated #50, doesn’t mean that the #1 game is more fun than #50.
 It’s a little like video games, everybody has their favorite games, and rarely do two people agree on what their favorite game is.
-At the time of this writing, Twilight Zone is the #1 rated game, but it isn’t my favorite game by far.
+Twilight Zone is the #1 rated game currently, but it isn’t my favorite game by far.
 It does have a large amount of interactive devices on the playfield like the gumball machine and powerball, but falls short in my opinion in longer term enjoyment.

 The 2000’s is when rule development took a huge step forward with the Lord of the Rings game and the Simpsons pinball party game.
 Both of those games offered rules never seen before on a game, making them very good for home ownership.
 That rule development continued to the present day, with games like AC/DC, Metallica, and Star Trek.
 If you’re a first time player, then the ruleset isn’t the biggest deal as you won’t be a good enough player to get very far for quite a while.
 Once you get better though, some of the more complicated rulesets might be a better fit.

 Buying the game

 For a lot of people, this is a big barrier to entry, and the game you want initially may be too expensive.
 Fear not though, there are games cheap enough for every budget.
 Early 80’s games can go for as cheap as $500, and if you like the older electro mechanical machines you can buy one for a couple hundred.
-My first game was a $1200 Stargate bought back in 2005.
+My first game was a $1200 Stargate that I bought back in 2005.
 While not the greatest game ever made, it has a lot to offer new players with 8 different multiballs, and is very affordable even now ($2k or less).
-A good way to determine the price of a game is to buy a price guide, like this one at Marco’s:
+A good way to determine the price of a game is to buy an official price guide, like this one via my Ebay affiliate link:

 I bought almost all of mine from the first two categories, I didn’t have any local stores when I was starting out (and even if I did, they probably would have been too expensive).
 For your first game, you’re typically going to be paying more than the game is probably worth, it’s just hard to judge condition or find deals when you’re first starting out.
 That’s ok though to overpay a little, as long as the game works 100%.

 Selling a pinball machine

 If you start buying pinball machines, at some point you’re going to want to sell one.
 This is where the next stage in ownership begins.
-In order to sell a game, you need to determine
+In order to sell a game, you need to determine:

 - How much your game is currently worth?
 It could be a lot different from when you bought it, even it if was just 6 to 12 months ago.

 - Are there any issues with the game?
 You must disclose anything you know about the game, if things don’t work, if there are cosmetic issues, etc. Not disclosing things is the number one way that transactions go sour, nobody wants to drive 4 hours to find out that one of the flippers is broke or that there’s a huge cosmetic issue.
 Honesty is the best policy.

 - Will you accept anything other than cash?
 I highly recommend only accepting cash unless the person is a friend.
-Too many things can go wrong through paypal or check, you don’t want to end up on the wrong side of a transaction with no money or machine.
+Too many things can go wrong through paypal or check.
+You don’t want to end up on the wrong side of a transaction with no money or machine.

 Once you have all those items figured out, selling the machine isn’t much different than any other transaction, other than it involves heavy items and often involves people driving from a long ways away.
-The farthest I’ve driven for a game is 8 hours, not sure if I would drive that far again, it’s a long ways to go for a game. 🙂
+The farthest I’ve driven for a game is 8 hours.
+Not sure if I would drive that far again, it’s a long ways to go for a game. 🙂

 Cleaning your pinball machine